How to Fix the upload_max_filesize Error in WordPress

 Most hosting providers set limits to the PHP memory designated for running applications and scripts.
 The uploaded file exceeds the upload_max_filesize directive in php.ini is an error that occurs on your WordPress site when you upload a file that exceeds the limitations set by your webserver.

 As scary as this error may seem, the solutions are pretty straight-forward.
-In this tutorial, you will learn how to fix the error by increasing the default limit of upload_max_filesize through a few methods.
+In this tutorial, you will learn how to debug this WordPress error by increasing the default limit of upload_max_filesize through a few methods.

 How to Fix the upload_max_filesize Error